 While the brachial pulse is the preferred site for checking pulses in infants, there are alternative locations also where you can check a pulse if necessary:

-Femoral Pulse: The Femoral pulse is felt in the femoral artery, and this artery is located in the groin area, where the thigh meets the pelvis.
+The Femoral pulse is felt in the femoral artery, and this artery is located in the groin area, where the thigh meets the pelvis.
 This site is also reliable, but can be more challenging to access quickly.

-Apical Pulse: This involves listening to the heart with a stethoscope placed on the chest, directly over the heart.
+This involves listening to the heart with a stethoscope placed on the chest, directly over the heart.
 It is less commonly used in emergency settings due to the need for a stethoscope and the time it takes to accurately assess.

-Tips for Accurate Pulse Checking
+What Are Some Tips for Accurate Pulse Checking?

 When it comes to performing CPR on infants, checking the pulse accurately is a critical step.
 In high-pressure situations where every second counts, the ability to quickly and correctly assess the infant’s pulse can significantly impact the effectiveness of your resuscitation efforts and overall patient outcomes.
 Here are some essential tips to ensure you perform pulse checks accurately: